-Any form of contemporary innovation is enabled by a multiple digital ecologies that enable this innovation.
+Any form of contemporary innovation is enabled by multiple digital ecologies.
 Those ecologies involve diverse technological and knowledge resources that bring about some of society's biggest changes.

 We study digital innovation platforms and sociotechnical infrastructures that enable innovation from a variety of angles.
 We focus on a variety of contexts—from computational science and cyberinfrastructure, to the automotive industry, to knowledge management across a variety of industries.
 In particular we are interested in the relationship between digital technologies and industrial organization through a lens of modularity.